ixt/AIK/ddkdocs/docs/apk.md

 Compare the permissions listed in the PlayStore ("approximate location (network-based)") to those in the manifest ("android.permission.ACCESS_COARSE_LOCATION").
 You can look these permissions up on the [Android developer site](https://developer.android.com/reference/android/Manifest.permission.html)
 Notice how the permissions are labelled either "normal" or "dangerous", a distinction not made in the PlayStore.
 Later versions of Android require users to explicity authorize "dangerous" permissions while an app is running.
+This [talk](https://youtu.be/n0DlYumayGc) of [Georgia Weidman](https://twitter.com/georgiaweidman)'s shows how apps often request permissions they never use.

 The package name "com.onetouchgame.TheLine" is mentioned at the top of the file, but you will notice that many entities from 3rd parties are present, in this case the notification service "jpush.cn" and the analytics service "umeng".
 The main